Faddeev-Jackiw and Canonical Analysis of the Jackiw-Teitelboim model written as a BF theory: Conclusions and prospects

 In this work, we analyse the BF model of JT theory from point of view of the Dirac formalism and FJ symplectic method for constrained systems.
 In Dirac formalism, we find the first and the second-class constraints, and we can see that $S_{BF}$ action for gravity in two dimensions is devoid of degrees of freedom, this is clearly in concordance with the fact this theory contain $18$ canonical variables $(\phi_{i}, A^{i}_{\mu}, \Pi^{\phi}_{i},\Pi^{\mu}_{i})$, $6$ first class constraints $(\gamma_{i}, \gamma^{t}_{i})$ and $6$ second class constraints $(\chi^{\phi}_{i}, \chi^{x}_{i})$, as a result ones get zero degrees of freedom $18-2(6)-6=0$, consequently, the theory is topological.
 Furthermore, in this approach we have obtained the fundamental gauge structure as well the algebra between the constraints, and it has been shown that the set of constraints form a closed algebra (AdS) (\ref{28}).
 Besides, by defining the gauge parameters, diffeomorphisms and Poincar\'e symmetries can be obtained from the fundamental gauge symmetry.
 On the other hand, considering the second class constraints as strong equality, the results is reduced to the usual expression found in the literature \cite{7,7a}, which is defined on a reduced phase space context.
 These results obtained can be compared with those calculate by means of the Hamilton-Jacobi \cite{8} formalism, where, we have no distinction between the first and the second- class constraints.

-In the [FJ] symplectic approach we have a set of the constraints of the theory are at the same footing and generally leads to a less number of constraints that the Dirac formalism, and this fact allows that the [FJ] symplectic method is more convenient to perform.
-Moreover, we have showed that the generalized [FJ] brackets and the Dirac's ones coincide to each other.
+In the JT symplectic approach we have a set of the constraints of the theory are at the same footing and generally leads to a less number of constraints that the Dirac formalism, and this fact allows that the JT symplectic method is more convenient to perform.
+Moreover, we have showed that the generalized JT brackets and the Dirac's ones coincide to each other.
 Besides, we have obtained that the number of physical degrees of freedom is the same as the one obtained from the Dirac formalism.
-On the other hand, was obtained the gauge symmetry over all the configuration space by using the [MW] algorithm.
-In this manner, we have reproduced all relevant Dirac's results by working with [FJ] symplectic, in particular we can see that [FJ] symplectic method is more economical when it is compared with the Dirac formalism.
+On the other hand, was obtained the gauge symmetry over all the configuration space by using the MW algorithm.
+In this manner, we have reproduced all relevant Dirac's results by working with JT symplectic, in particular we can see that JT symplectic method is more economical when it is compared with the Dirac formalism.

-We finish this paper with some comments, as discussed above, in the [FJ] symplectic framework it is not necessary to classify the constraints in second class or first class as in Dirac's method is done, consequently, the algebraic operations that involving constraints analysis are shortened.
-This fact allows that the [FJ] symplectic method is more convenient to develop.
+We finish this paper with some comments, as discussed above, in the JT symplectic framework it is not necessary to classify the constraints in second class or first class as in Dirac's method is done, consequently, the algebraic operations that involving constraints analysis are shortened.
+This fact allows that the JT symplectic method is more convenient to develop.
 In this sense, we can carry out the analysis to other models of 2D gravity.
 The action (\ref{70}) is an alternative model reproducing Einstein's equations with a cosmological constant and dynamical torsion \cite{13, 13a}

 at the same time, the action (\ref{70}) contains solutions with constant curvature and zero torsion, it also includes several other 2D gravity models \cite{3, 4, Fu} and this is of particular interest for investigations of the quantum structure of gravity.
 The Hamiltonian analysis of the model (\ref{70}) has been developed in \cite{14} and its canonical quantization in \cite{15}.
 On the other hand, we can find in the literature \cite{13a} that the model (\ref{70}) in the region $e=det (e^{I}_{\mu})\neq 0$ can be written as a gauge theory based on the quadratic extension of the Poincar\'e algebra and can be rewritten as